Valentin-Kolesnikov/LikeANotepad/README.md

 ## How to use?:

-1. Open the .exe file or .py file if you have an interpretator
+1. Open the `.exe` file or `.py` file.

-2. Choose mode: 1 = main info only; 2 = main + additional info
+2. Choose mode: 1 = main info only; 2 = main + additional info.

-3. To stop input, type: stop, enough, yes, or -
+3. To stop input, type: stop, enough, yes, or -.

 4. The script will output your entries as a formatted, numbered list.

-## I have completed this project.
+### I have completed this project.
 If I find errors, I will fix them as small fixes.
-However, they should not be
+However, they should not be.